joshgerdes/jekyll-uno/_drafts/validate-that-your-azure-resources-are-deployed-per-the-well-architected-framework.md

 4. Although it is good being able to see a high level, I prefer to look at it all at once in Excel, so run the following to **export** the rules to a **CSV**:

        Invoke-PSRule -Module 'PSRule.Rules.Azure' -InputPath 'C:\temp\AzRuleDataExport\*.json' -Baseline 'Azure.All' | Export-csv C:\temp\AzRuleDataExport\Exported_Data.csv
-5. You should now have a CSV file that you can then review and look for common issues, concerns and work on improving your Azure infrastructure setup!
+5. You should now have a CSV file to review and look for common issues, concerns and work on improving your Azure infrastructure setup!

 ![](/uploads/export_azruledata_excel.png)